Innovatedco/.blog/README.md

  ```
  dotnet ef database update
  ```
- 4. Additionally you can brand the blog by replacing the logo.png and logosmall.png files located in the wwwroot/images folder
+ 4. Additionally you can brand the blog by replacing the following files located in the wwwroot/images folder:
+    - logo.png (960px X 150px)
+    - logosmall.png (630px X 100px)
  5. Uncomment the following line in program.cs (line 16)
  ```C#
  options.Conventions.AllowAnonymousToAreaPage("Account", "/Create");